cidrbl0ck/plugin-credenital-awx-github/README.md

 # AWX/AAP Credential Plugin for Github Apps

-Was tested on AWX 23.5.1, but *should* work for newer versions with the plugin archtecture as both entry points are specified in the build.
+AWX: Was tested on AWX 23.5.1, but *should* work for newer versions with the plugin archtecture as both entry points are specified in the build.
+AAP: Was tested on version 2.5, like above, it should work on 2.4 but no guarantees.

-## Usage
+## Container Usage
 With the continerized version of AWX doing installation of the external packages needs to be done at container build time.
 The best method of doing this is to wrap the task and web containers in your own Dockerfile and install this package.
 For RPM installation flavors see notes at bottom.